Learning Self-Consistency for Deepfake Detection: Experiments

-\xhdr{Test Data.} \textbf{FaceForensics++} (FF++)~\cite{roessler-iccv19} is by far the most popular dataset in the Deepfake detection research community, with plentiful benchmark results.
-The raw version of its test set contains $700$ videos, including $140$ pristine videos and $560$ manipulated counterparts from $4$ different algorithms, which are Deepfakes (DF)~\cite{deepfakes}, Face2Face (F2F)~\cite{thies-cvpr16}, FaceSwap (FS)~\cite{kowalski-19} and NeuralTextures (NT)~\cite{thies-acm19}, respectively. \textbf{DeepfakeDetection} (DFD)~\cite{dufour-dfd} dataset is released by Google \& JigSaw incorporated with the FaceForensics++ team, supporting the Deepfake detection research. \textbf{Celeb-DF-v1} (CD1) \& \textbf{-v2} (CD2)~\cite{li-cvpr20_2} are datasets consisting of high-quality Deepfake celebrity videos using advanced synthesis process. \textbf{Deepfake detection Challenge} (DFDC)~\cite{dolhansky-arxiv20} public test set is a large-scale dataset released for the Deepfake Detection Challenge, and \textbf{DFDC Preview} (DFDC-P)~\cite{dolhansky-arxiv19} is its preliminary version.
-We observe that both DFDC and DFDC-P contain many extremely low-quality videos, which make them exceptionally challenging. \textbf{DeeperForensics-1.0} (DFR)~\cite{jiang-cvpr20} is a recently released dataset, which modifies the pristine videos in FF++ with new face IDs and more advanced techniques.
-More detailed statistics for test sets is summarized in the Appendix.
+\xhdr{Test Data.} FaceForensics++ (FF++)~\cite{roessler-iccv19} is by far the most popular benchmark for deepfake detection.
+Its raw version contains $700$ videos for testing, including $140$ pristine and $560$ fake videos from $4$ different algorithms, which are Deepfakes (DF)~\cite{deepfakes}, Face2Face (F2F)~\cite{thies-cvpr16}, FaceSwap (FS)~\cite{kowalski-19} and NeuralTextures (NT)~\cite{thies-acm19}.
+DeepfakeDetection (DFD)~\cite{dufour-dfd} dataset is released incorporated with FF++, supporting the deepfake detection research.
+Celeb-DF-v1 (CD1) \& -v2 (CD2)~\cite{li-cvpr20_2} datasets consist of high-quality forged celebrity videos using advanced synthesis process.
+Deepfake Detection Challenge (DFDC)~\cite{dolhansky-arxiv20} public test set is released for the Deepfake Detection Challenge, and DFDC Preview (DFDC-P)~\cite{dolhansky-arxiv19} is its preliminary version.
+DFDC and DFDC-P contain many extremely low-quality videos, making them exceptionally challenging.
+DeeperForensics-1.0 (DFR)~\cite{jiang-cvpr20} modifies the pristine videos in FF++ with new face IDs and more advanced techniques.
+More detailed statistics are provided in the Appendix.

-\xhdr{Evaluation Metrics.} We report the Deepfake detection results with the most commonly used metrics in the literature, including \textbf{area under the ROC curve (AUC)} and \textbf{Average precision (AP)}.
+\xhdr{Evaluation Metrics.} We report the deepfake detection results with the most commonly used metrics in the literature, including the area under the ROC curve (AUC) and average precision (AP).
 A higher AUC or AP value indicates better performance.
-To provide a comprehensive benchmark for future work, we report our performance on all datasets in terms of AUC, AP, as well as \textbf{Equal Error Rate (EER)} in the Appendix.
+To provide a comprehensive benchmark for future work, we report our performance on all datasets in terms of AUC, AP, as well as Equal Error Rate (EER) in the Appendix.
 Unless otherwise noted, the evaluation results in the experiments are at video-level, computed by averaging the classification scores of the video frames.